Skip to main content

 Documentation

-Universe Management
+Universe management

 Universes are created automatically as needed when you add fixtures.
 Spectralite supports up to 32,768 Art-Net universes.
+The practical limit depends on network capacity, and each universe needs proper output configuration.

-Viewing Patches
+Viewing patches

-Address Space Panel
+Address Space panel

 See all patches visually:

-1. Open Window > Add panel > Address Space
+1. Open Window > Add panel > Address Space.

-2. View channel allocation per universe
+2. View channel allocation per universe.

-3. Identify gaps and conflicts
+3. Identify gaps and conflicts.

-Project Fixtures
+Fixtures

 The fixture list shows: